Ultrasound Therapy for Arthritis

 Ultrasound therapy provides targeted pain relief and promotes tissue healing through increased blood flow and cellular activity.
 It's non-invasive, causing minimal discomfort and posing fewer risks compared to surgical interventions.

-When to Consider Other Treatments?
+When to Consider Other Arthritis Treatments Alongside Ultrasound Therapy?

 Consider alternative treatments when ultrasound therapy alone doesn't sufficiently manage arthritis symptoms.
 If you require immediate pain relief or have advanced joint damage, your healthcare provider may recommend medications, injections, or surgical options to address specific needs.